Antara999333/matrix_testing/README.md

-# This is my Individual Project 1.
+# This is my Mini Project 3.
-I have created a lib.py file which provides code to both, an ipynb file and a .py file to return descriptive statistics for a data set.
+This project shows how GitHub Actions can be used to create a matrix for running a script with different Python versions
 ## Jupyter Notebook :

 This notebook contains cells that perform descriptive statistics using the Pandas library.
 It has been validated using the nbval plugin for pytest.